natcap/natural-capital-footprint-impact/README.md

 | Bank Branch       | 549.7          |
 | ...               | ...            |

-Table 2.
-Script-provided facility category table, used for buffering point locations for different category types.
+*Table 2.
+Buffer table: Script-provided table with buffer distances defined by facility categories.*

 This data was derived by manually estimating the footprint area of real assets on satellite imagery.
 We took the median of a small sample from each category.
-You may modify or replace this table if you wish to use different data.
+You may modify or replace this table if you wish to use different data, but it must be in CSV format.

 ### ecosystem service data
 CSV (comma-separated value) table, where each row represents an ecosystem service.
 Columns are:
 - `es_id`: A text (string) identifier for the ecosystem service
-- `es_value_path`: Path to a geospatial raster map of the ecosystem service
+- `es_value_path`: File path to a geospatial raster map of the ecosystem service
 - `flag_threshold`: Flagging threshold value for the ecosystem service.
 Pixels with an ecosystem service value greater than this threshold will be flagged.

 | es_id    | es_value_path         | flag_threshold         |